 El Castillo Los Realejos is big, bold and beautiful.

-This look a like castle even has a battlement with parapet on its flat roof.
+This look-alike castle even has a battlement with parapet on its flat roof.
 Hence, it has that waist high wall all around.
 There are the regular gaps to shoot bows, arrows and other missiles.
-Indeed, a very medieval prominent landmark.
+Indeed, a very prominent landmark that reminds medieval times.

 However, the Tenerife holiday home insider has stumbled upon the issue

 portrayed above, once too often.
 That has become an eye sore.

 In this context, she has to apologize to Google, as she was offered to help as a guide in relation to roads.
 That may mean places, too.
 However, she could not be of much help, as she's not a driver any more.